gollum/gollum/CONTRIBUTING.md

 # Contributing to Gollum

-Thanks for your interset in the gollum project!
+Thanks for your interest in the gollum project!

 ## Submitting an Issue